-These grades are not recorded on the official transcript, and in fact are only visible to students in Student Center for about ten days, ending on the last day on which they are allowed to drop a course.
+These grades are not recorded on the official transcript, and in fact are only visible to students in Student Center for about ten days.

 Students who feel a midterm grade isn’t meeting their expectations are encouraged to work with their instructor, their advisor, and also the designated academic dean in their school or college.
 The goal is to help students explore the range of support on this campus, leading either to solutions that improve their studies or to a guided plan to drop the course before the last course-drop day.

 [* “First year” generally means students for their first (and sometimes second) semester/term at any college or university.
 Transfer students are not considered to be first-year students, even if it’s their first semester at UW–Madison.
 Because first-time students can receive credits for study completed before enrolling at UW–Madison, a first-year student could have sophomore or junior standing in terms of the credits.]